+{\bf Remark.} It should be mentioned that the graph-link theory and free knot theory of Manturov-Ilyutko is the best setting for the Manturov bracket since it is abstract, graphical and does not feel the Z-move since the free knot theory is already invariant under the $Z$-move.
+The interested reader should see \cite{MP} for more details about this theory.
+Here, we do not use the free knot theory but rather, we use standard virtual knot theory and we formulate a version of the parity bracket in this context.
+This formulation is given in \cite{IVKT}.
+The basic idea of the parity bracket is due to Manturov.

-In Figure 11 we illustrate the {\it $Z$-move} and the {\it graphical $Z$-move}.
+In Fig. \ref{f1.13} we illustrate the {\it $Z$-move} and the {\it graphical $Z$-move}.
 Two virtual knots or links that are related by a $Z$-move have the same standard bracket polynomial.
 This follows directly from our discussion in the previous section.
 We would like to analyze the structure of $Z$-moves using the parity bracket.
 In order to do this we need a version of the parity bracket that is invariant under the $Z$-move.
 In order to accomplish this, we need to add a corresponding $Z$-move in the graphical reduction process for the parity bracket.
-This extra graphical reduction is indicated in Figure 11 where we show a graphical $Z$-move.
+This extra graphical reduction is indicated in Fig. \ref{f1.13} where we show a graphical $Z$-move.
 The reader will note that graphs that are irreducible without the graphical $Z$-move can become reducible if we allow graphical $Z$-moves in the reduction process.